 Class president Molly, for example, wears a mustard turtleneck and blazer on the last day of school — when everyone else is wearing shorts.
-Best-friend Amy, whose summer plans include volunteering with underserved women in Uganda, rocks a jean jacket covered in feminist slogans.
+Best-friend Amy, whose summer plans include volunteering with underserved women in Botswana, rocks a jean jacket covered in feminist slogans.
 And party girl Gigi's "Penny Lane" vibe includes a lot of faux-fur, rhinestone sunglasses, and a particularly glam pearl fascinator.

 But what's so intriguing about the looks — and the movie as a whole — is that they don't feel typed.
 Wilde's characters are full and vibrant, and their clothes are just another way of expressing that.